 Your first step is to make sure that you have compiled bios on all your teachers.
 These should be a mix of things that establish the quality of your teachers; the level of education, where they went to school, types of degrees, years teaching, etc., as well as fun facts, hobbies, favorite experience as a teacher, what inspired them to work in a school, etc.

-Your next step is to make sure you have a faculty section on the website where you can publish all of your staff biographies.
-You’d be surprised how few schools do this.
+Your next step is to make sure you have a faculty section on the website where you can publish all of your staff’s biographies.
+You’d be surprised at how few schools do this, or it is full of incomplete information.
 Providing this “inside” information can increase interest in your school because it enables parents who are shopping your school to see your strong and varied instructional staff, and it can even provide a competitive edge.

 Consider doing a “Teacher Tuesday” or a “Faculty Friday” series of posts where you post the bios on your social media channels.
 If you have a monthly or weekly newsletter, this would be fantastic content to feature there as well.
 Celebrating your staff can also create a powerful community feel for your school – your faculty might find common bonds with parents, prospective parents, or even students, over attending the same university or sharing the same hobby.